wkumari/draft-wkumari-dnsop-extended-error/README.md

 6. Security Considerations

-   DNSSEC is being deployed - unfortunately a significant number of clients (~11% according to [GeoffValidation]), when receiving a SERVFAIL from a validating resolver because of a DNSSEC validaion issue simply ask the next (non-validating) resolver in their list, and don't get any of the protections which DNSSEC should provide.
+   Though DNSSEC continues to be deployed, unfortunately a significant number of clients (~11% according to [GeoffValidation]) that receive a SERVFAIL from a validating resolver because of a DNSSEC validaion issue will simply ask the next (potentially non-validating) resolver in their list, and thus don't get any of the protections which DNSSEC should provide.
 This is very similar to a kid asking his mother if he can have another cookie.
-When the mother says "No, it will ruin your dinner!", going off and asking his (more permissive) father and getting a "Yes, sure, cookie!".
+When the mother says "No, it will ruin your dinner!", going off and asking his (more permissive) father and getting a "Yes, sure, have a cookie!".

-   This information is unauthenticated information, and an attacker (e.g MITM or malicious recursive server) could insert an extended error response into already untrusted data -- ideally clients and resolvers would not trust any unauthenticated information, but until we live in an era where all DNS answers are authenticated via DNSSEC or other mechanisms, there are some tradeoffs.
-As an example, an attacker who
+   This information is unauthenticated information, and an attacker (e.g MITM or malicious recursive server) could insert an extended error